varunkumardev/amitmerchant1990.github.io/_posts/2019-12-23-typechecking-props-proptypes-react.md

 > **Note**
 >
 > From React v15.5, `PropTypes` comes as a separate [node library](https://www.npmjs.com/package/prop-types) which you can install in your project by `npm install --save prop-types`
-> Which can be consumed like so:
+> which can be consumed like so:
 > ```js
 > import PropTypes from 'prop-types';
 > ```